gipi/teardown/Pico SP-H03/README.md

 ## Boot mode

+It's possible to activate two different USB mode to upgrade the system

+### Boot ROM

-It seems there is a boot mode via USB like described in the datasheet of [TCC760](https://www.bg-electronics.de/datenblaetter/Schaltkreise/TCC760.pdf) or that other people [have found](https://dreamlayers.blogspot.com/2013/03/telechips-tcc76x-usb-boot.html); it loads via the [tcctool](https://github.com/Rockbox/rockbox/blob/master/utils/tcctool/tcctool.c) some code in ``SDRAM`` and executes it
+It seems there is a boot mode via USB like described in the datasheet of [TCC760](https://www.bg-electronics.de/datenblaetter/Schaltkreise/TCC760.pdf) or that other people [have found](https://dreamlayers.blogspot.com/2013/03/telechips-tcc76x-usb-boot.html); it loads via the [tcctool](https://github.com/Rockbox/rockbox/blob/master/utils/tcctool/tcctool.c) some code in ``SDRAM`` and executes it.

+### FWDN

+This is a bootloader mode that allows to upgrade the firmware using special crafted images;
-Maybe is activated pressing the button nearer the sdcard slot: when this happens the device has the red led on and the usb device has identifier ``140e:b077``: see the image below
+maybe is activated pressing the button nearer the sdcard slot: see the image below

 ![](Images/boot.jpg)

+when this happens the device has the red led on and the usb device has identifier ``140e:b077``(like the ``vid:pid`` used for ``TCC91XX`` [here](https://github.com/JeffreyLau/JJWD-K8_icsCream/blob/a9790f6edf973d9e6b102f9be89c7b7f883f1cb2/bootable/bootloader/lk/platform/tcc_shared/include/usb/usbdev_class.h)).

+## TCCBox

 Maybe is possible to use a tool named ``tccbox`` to update the firmware from the command line **of the device**; the source code maybe is in this [repository](https://github.com/huangguojun/linux_drv/) under ``linux_test/tcc8925_test/firmupdate.c``